mikeos-tech/dictionary-sync/README.md

 ---

+### 6. Creating the Program

-6. To build/compile the program you need to have the *gcc* compiler installed.
+To build/compile the program you need to have the *gcc* compiler installed.

      gcc -pthread -o dic_sync dic_sync.c